ExplodingTuna/visbeck_ladcp_processing/README.md

 To process the cast
--firs trun the "apath" script to set the paths and load the nan package<br>
+-first run the "apath" script to set the paths and load the nan package<br>
 apath<br>

 Make sure the following files are in the correct folders.<br>